oehf/ipf-docs/_pages/ihe/atna.md

 You can have as many `AuditContext` beans as you wish (for auditing being turned on/off, using different queue implementations, etc.).
 In this case, you _must_ use the `auditContext` parameter.
+If you only have one `AuditContext` bean, you can omit the `auditContext` parameter as this unique instance is obtained from the context.

 ## Auditor Configuration

-As of IPF 3.5, all details regarding ATNA auditing is contained the the respective IHE transaction modules.
-The only configuration required is the `AuditContext`:
+As of IPF 3.5, all details regarding ATNA auditing is configured with the `AuditContext`.
+This is how it looks like in a Spring XML file:

 ```xml